One-Bowl, Orange-Ricotta Pound Cake

 Transfer to a 9×5-inch loaf pan.
 I love this USA Loaf Pan.

 Bake for about an hour or until an instant-read thermometer registers about 200ºF.
-I love my Thermapen for testing cakes—I tend to underbake cakes and am perpetually disappointed when I cut into one only to find uncooked batter.
+I love my Javelin for testing cakes—I tend to underbake cakes and am perpetually disappointed when I cut into one only to find uncooked batter.

 Let cool for at least 30 minutes before slicing.